-The current Happy Valley Transportation System Plan (TSP) was adopted February 21, 2006.
-Since that time, the City has experienced significant growth in both population and area.
-This growth area is primarily located on the east and south portions of the City.
-The primary purpose of this update is to address these changes, with a focus on:
+The previous Happy Valley Transportation System Plan (TSP) was adopted June 2009.
+Since that time, the City has experienced growth in city limit coverage and Clackamas County has completed planning work on the proposed Sunrise Expressway.
+The primary purpose of this update is to address these recent changes, with a focus on: